bnb-chain/zkbnb-crypto/README.md

 ## Contributions

-This project is licensed under the Apache 2 License - see the [LICENSE](https://github.com/zecrey-labs/zecrey-crypto/LICENSE) file for details
+This project is licensed under the Apache 2 License - see the [LICENSE](https://github.com/zecrey-labs/github.com/zecrey-labs/zecrey-crypto/LICENSE) file for details

-Welcome to make contributions to `zecrey-crypto`.
+Welcome to make contributions to `github.com/zecrey-labs/zecrey-crypto`.
 Thanks!